cfiestas6/cfiestas6/README.md

 # 💫 About Me:
-I'm currently a software engineering student at 42 MadraMid.
+I'm currently a software engineering student at 42 Madrud.
 I'm keen on Blockchain technology, Back-End development and AI.
 Currently learning Machine Learning and developing 42 school projects in C.

 ## 🌐 Socials: